CCE on 2, Tyler Haynes Commons 201

 Before joining the CCE staff, Hofbauer managed alumni volunteers for the University of Richmond Office of Admission's Alumni Recruitment Committee, a group of several hundred alumni who extend the reach of the University in their communities by attending college fairs and conducting interviews with prospective students.

-CCE Fellow, Events and Communications
+CCE Fellow, Events and Mentoring

 CCE on 3, Tyler Haynes Commons 333